 Colonial Governance, Educational Reform, and the Architecture of Identity Among Nineteenth-Century Azerbaijani Muslims

 Dr. Aimee Dobbs, The American Research Institute of the South Caucasus

-Colonial governance, educational reform, and identity politics shared center stage in post-Crimean War-era South Caucasus (SC).
-The region’s remarkably intertwined ethnicities, as well as its geopolitical position, obliged Russian state administrators to consider novel approaches to systems’ modernization, particularly regarding the creation of a comprehensive schooling system.
-Linguistic and cultural considerations, geopolitics, and resource insufficiencies created opportunities and institutions for South Caucasians to partake in educational reform, primarily on imperial terms.
-For Azerbaijani Muslims, inclusion was a belated and yet transformative step towards joining the “imperial domain.”
-As some Azerbaijani Muslims began to advocate for educational, social, and cultural reform, the Russian state became a tenuous and coincidental partner.
-While discursive and institutional spaces offered platforms for voicing concerns and exercising leadership among Azerbaijani Muslims in the newly emerging political rationalities, identity politics in urban centers materialized against a backdrop of fast and uneven market growth, particularly in Baku.
-The combination of these forces eroded conventional social structures and created spaces for new authorities and sociopolitical institutions that laid the foundations of an identity more associated with ethnicity than religion.
+Colonial governance, educational reform, and identity politics shared center stage in post-Crimean War-era South Caucasus.
+The region’s remarkably intertwined ethnicities, as well as its geopolitical position, obliged Russian state administrators to consider novel approaches to systems’ modernization, particularly regarding the development of comprehensive schooling.
+Linguistic and cultural considerations, geopolitics, and resource insufficiencies generated opportunities and institutions for South Caucasians, including Azerbaijani Muslims, to partake in educational reform.
+This presentation examines the Azerbaijani Muslim experience and the discursive spaces surrounding educational reform, its implementation, and the newly emerging political rationalities and identity politics that materialized mainly in urban centers in the late nineteenth century.